DomiVesalius/ExamJam/doc/sprint3/deliverables/SR2.md

 -   Kyuhyun Ryu
     -   Best: Creating the search bar that fetches all courses based on keyword live
     -   Worst: Connecting storybook to backend container (held in Docker)
 -  Ananth Chebolu
-    -   Best:
+    -   Best: File streaming using GRID fs was the best part.
+It helped me learn about Grid FS.
+I set up my first end point which was a very cool experience.
-    -   Worst:
+    -   Worst: Setting up the file streaming end point while using TSOA was a really big time sink.
+It took up a lot of time for a very unnecessary reason.
 -   Mohammad Qadir
     -   Best: Seeing parts of the application come together and act as a whole
     -   Worst: Pulling an all-nighter for debugging and getting everything ready for the sprint 2 demo